Olex2/Olex2Manual/Tasks/structure_refinement.md

 ### Viewing statistics on refinements and reflections
 A summary of the key refinement parameters that are particularly useful to monitor the progress of the refinement are available under Info | Refinement Indicators.
 There is also as summary about your data is under Info | Reflection Statistics Summary.
 - The statistics are colour-coded to provide a quick method to monitor a refinement, such that red=bad, orange=moderate, dark=ok.
 - R1, wR2, GooF: Standard algorithms for measuring the quality of the agreement between Fo and Fc.
-When someone asks ìWhat was the R-factor of your structure?î, they are asking for R1 (R1 for reflections filtered by Fo > 4sig(Fo)).
+When someone asks ‚ÄúWhat was the R-factor of your structure?‚Äù, they are asking for R1 (R1 for reflections filtered by Fo > 4sig(Fo)).
 A very large R-value suggests an incorrect solution and therefore a need to try more rigorous structure solution routines.
 The GooF (Goodness of Fit) value should converge to 1.0 at the end of the refinement.
-- Highest peak/Deepest hole: Values indicate residual electron den-sity peaks and holes in units of eñ/≈3.
+- Highest peak/Deepest hole: Values indicate residual electron den-sity peaks and holes in units of e‚Äì/√Ö3.
 The closer to zero, the better.
 - Refs (total): the number of reflections read from the hkl file.
 - Refs (uni) is the number of unique reflections, after merging equivalent reflections and rejecting systematic absence violations.
-- Refs (Fo> 4sig(Fo)): cutoff for defining ìobserved dataî.
+- Refs (Fo> 4sig(Fo)): cutoff for defining ‚Äúobserved data‚Äù.
-- Rint: measure of ìequivalenceî of symmetry equivalent reflections.
-Lower the Rint ñ is better.
+- Rint: measure of ‚Äúequivalence‚Äù of symmetry equivalent reflections.
+Lower the Rint ‚Äì is better.
 A high value indicates bad data, poor ab-sorption correction, or wrong space group (i.e. Laue symmetry).
 - R (sigma): measure of the precision of the resulting mean intensities.
 Large values indicate that the data is very weak and/or data were incorrectly processed.
 - F000: This is the scattering factor (F) for the hkl = 000 reflection.
 The value is equal to the number of electrons in the unit cell.
 ## Omitting Reflections